 Expert tips for managing loneliness during COVID-19 pandemic

-It is not unusual to feel lonely at times, but it is possible that these feelings have been exacerbated since social distancing measures were introduced.
+It is not unusual to feel lonely at times, but it is possible that these feelings have been exacerbated since restriction measures were introduced.
 Long-term loneliness can be associated with increased risk of certain mental health issues including depression, anxiety, stress, and dementia and physical health impacts like increased risk of heart disease, making the impacts of long-term loneliness difficult to manage.

 Research carried out by Benenden Health found that a third of people have seen their mental wellbeing worsen because of the pandemic, highlighting the importance of looking after ourselves and finding ways to manage feelings of angst and loneliness.

 Four tips to managing feelings of loneliness during the pandemic